paulfoley/Udacity_Nanodegree-Data_Analyst/Lahman_Baseball_Data-Analysis/README.md

 * Run the command `jupyter notebook Baseball_Data-Analysis.ipynb` in your terminal.

 #### Special Note

 If you try running a code block in the notebook and get an error message like no module named matplotlib, then your distribution of Anaconda may be missing a package used in the project.
 That's okay, there's an easy way that you can install these packages.
-Take a look at Google for easy to use guides on installation!
+Google any missing library for easy to use guides on installation!

 ## Authors